DCMLab/pitchplots/README.md

 ## Running the tests

-you can first try to parse xml files to csv or DataFrame with:
+you can first try to parse xml files to csv or DataFrame using our test files [data_example.mxl](data_example.mxl) with:

 ```
 import pitchplots.parser as ppp